|Quick Facts: Food and Tobacco Processing Workers|

 Food and tobacco processing workers operate equipment that mixes, cooks, or processes ingredients used in the manufacture of food and tobacco products.

 Most food and tobacco processing workers are employed in manufacturing facilities.
-These workplaces are usually noisy and may be hot or cold, depending on the goods being produced.
 Because of production schedules, working early morning, evening, or night shifts is common.
-Work hazards may include slips, falls, and cuts.
+Most food and tobacco processing workers worked full time in 2016.

-Employment of food and tobacco processing workers is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
+Overall employment of food and tobacco processing workers is projected to grow 2 percent from 2016 to 2026, slower than the average for all occupations.
 The need to replace workers who leave the occupation should result in many job openings.
-Job prospects should be best in large food processing facilities, which are commonly located in rural areas or near smaller cities.

 Explore resources for employment and wages by state and area for food and tobacco processing workers.